-Masters of the Universe: The He-Man Movie Turns 30
+Masters of the Universe: Looking Back on 1987's He-Man Movie

 Special effects artist Richard Edlund, who won an Oscar for his work on Star Wars in 1978, was arguing.
 Cannon Films co-owner Menahem Golan was arguing back.
 Edlund was insisting the 64 planned effects shots for Cannon's Masters of the Universe, a live-action film based on Mattel's He-Man toy line, had been grossly miscalculated during pre-production and that the film would likely need nearly double that number.
 Golan screamed that he was being bled dry.